corentinguilloteau/kth-devops-tauri-CD/README.md

 # Note on the tauri version

 As I write this demonstration, Tauri updater has a hardcoded timeout set to 20 seconds for the update downloading.
 This can result in errors if your network connection is not fast enough.
-A fix has been proposed but in not included in the v1.0.0-rc.8 which is the latest version at the time I'm writing this.
+A fix has been proposed but is not included in the v1.0.0-rc.8 which is the latest version at the time I'm writing this.
 I thus implemented a quick fix myself by setting this timeout at 2 minutes.
 The fix can be found in [this](https://github.com/corentinguilloteau/tauri/tree/demo) repository, which is used by the code in this demo.
 If you try to run this demo in the future, you might be able to use